peretch/bti-core/README.md

 # bti-common

-## This project is designed to be used as an implementation of microservices with nodejs, express and react.
+This project is an implementation of microservices with nodejs, express and react.

-## Installing and running the envoronment
+## Installation

 ### 1. Install skaffold globally